mauroxavierneto/final_fight_cmm2/README.md

 - Implemented weapons control for Haggar and Cody
 - Fixed drop weapons
 - Fixed some animations on players and weapons
+- Fixed enemies freezed when hurted by weapons
+- Implemented enemies dead when Damnd dies

 2021-07-09
 - Implemented player weapons: katana, knife and pipe